Stanley Park: Storms and loss of landmark trees

 Violent windstorms have struck Stanley Park and felled many of its trees numerous times in the past.
 Between 1900 and 1960, nineteen separate windstorms swept through the park, causing significant damage to the forest cover.
 The park lost some of its oldest trees through major storms twice in the last century and then again in 2006.
 The first was a combination of an October windstorm in 1934 and a subsequent snowstorm the following January that felled thousands of trees, primarily between Beaver Lake and Prospect Point.

 Another storm in October 1962, the remnants of Typhoon Freda, cleared a 6 acre virgin tract behind the children's zoo, which opened an area for a new miniature railway that replaced a smaller version built in the 1940s.
 In total, approximately 3,000 trees were lost in that storm.

 One stand of tall trees in the centre of the park did not survive beyond the 1960s after becoming a popular tourist attraction.
 The “Seven Sisters” are memorialized by a plaque and young replacement trees in the same location along Lovers Walk, a forest trail that connects Beaver Lake with Second Beach.
-“They were so popular that people basically killed them by walking on their roots,” says historian John Atkin.
+"They were so popular that people basically killed them by walking on their roots", said historian John Atkin.

 The death of the distinctive fir tree atop Siwash Rock has also been memorialized with a replacement.
 The original died in the dry summer of 1965, and through the persistent efforts of park staff, a replacement finally took root in 1968.

 Another major windstorm ravaged the park on December 15, 2006, with 115 km/h winds (Hanukkah Eve windstorm).
-Over 60% of the western edge was damaged; the worst part was the area around Prospect Point.
-In total, about 40% of the forest was affected, with an estimated 10,000 trees downed.
+Over 60 percent of the western edge was damaged; the worst part was the area around Prospect Point.
+In total, about 40 percent of the forest was affected, with an estimated 10,000 trees downed.
 Large sections of the seawall were also destabilized by the storm, and many areas of the park were closed to the public pending restoration.
-The cost of restoration has been estimated at $9 million, which was covered by contributions from all three levels of government and private and corporate donations.
+The cost of restoration was estimated at $9 million, which was covered by contributions from all three levels of government and private and corporate donations.